kiizavu/Writeup-CTF/KQCTF2021/pwn/README.md

 ```

 ## Methodology
 The vulnerable in this challenge is at line `print(exec(data))`, this mean the program will execute our input.
-But our input is filtered by blacklist so we have to bypass it with some tricks like use .lower(), add string, convert string to octal, etc.
+But our input is filtered by blacklist so we have to bypass it with some tricks like use .lower(), append string, convert string to octal, etc.

 ## Payload
 We can enter this payload to get the shell and do anything we want: `__import__('o'+'s').system('/bin/sh')`